 The fellowship exposes graduate students to a learning community focused on innovative teaching and learning practices.
-There are two primary convener roles available for fellows in the 2019-20 academic year: Teaching & Learning or Administrative Convener.
-ALL graduate fellows will be part of a research learning community, where they conduct a team research project 2019-2020 academic year.
-When you apply for the fellowship, please indicate your interest in serving as either a Teaching & Learning Convener or an Administrative Convener.
-However, because the program is community-oriented and flexible, opportunities to get involved in other types of convening have been integrated into the fellowship experience.
+There is one primary convener roles available for fellows in the 2021-22 academic year: Teaching & Learning Convener.
+ALL graduate fellows will be part of a research learning community, where they conduct a team research project 2021-22 academic year.

 TEACHING & LEARNING CONVENER

 All graduate fellows will be part of a learning community, where they will work together on a team research projects related to the Bailey Scholars program.
 These projects range in topic and scope, but all fellows get a unique experience in designing research projects, submitting to and attending conferences, and engaging in research project management activities.
-Examples of past projects are listed on the program website’s Resources Page.
-At the start of the semester, there will be three required team meetings to work on developing an area of exploration.
+Throughout both semesters, there are bi-weekly team meetings.
 As the research project gains traction, fellows may be required to participate in small team meetings to work on deliverables for the research study.

 Fellows work closely with others to ensure they meet their personal and professional goals for the experience, and they are expected to engage in the BSP community to ensure they fully immerse themselves in the experience.
-To keep up-to-date with the experience and program logistics, all fellows are required to meet once a month with the Program Director and BSP Student Leadership team for professional development opportunities.
+To keep up-to-date with the experience and program logistics, all fellows are required to meet once a month.

 ***PLEASE NOTE: DUE TO THE COLLABORATIVE NATURE OF THIS PROGRAM, IT IS REQUIRED THAT THE GRADUATE FELLOW BE GEOGRAPHICALLY LOCATED IN THE EAST LANSING SURROUNDING AREA DURING THE FELLOWSHIP YEAR.
 FELLOWS WHO WILL BE GONE FOR WEEKS OR MONTHS AT A TIME (FOR RESEARCH FIELDWORK OR OTHER REASONS) WILL NOT BE CONSIDERED.